Imjin War: Names

-In Chinese, the wars are referred to as the "Wanli Korean Campaign", after the reigning Chinese emperor.
+In Chinese, the wars are referred to as the "Wanli Korean Battle" (萬曆朝鮮之役) or the "Wanli Korean Expedition" (萬曆朝鮮征伐), after the reigning Chinese emperor.

 In Japanese, the war is called (文禄の役, Bunroku no eki).
-Bunroku referring to the Japanese era name spanning the period from 1592 to 1596.
-The second invasion (1597–1598) is called (慶長の役, Keichō no eki).
-During the Edo period (17–19th centuries), the war was also called (唐入り, Kara iri), "entry into Tang", the dynasty whose name is synonymous with China.
+Bunroku refers to the Japanese era name spanning the period from 1592 to 1596.
+The second invasion is called (慶長の役, Keichō no eki).
+The war was also called (唐入り, Kara iri), "entry into Tang", the dynasty whose name is synonymous with China.

 Background

 Japan and Korea before the war

-In 1392, General Yi Sŏnggye led a successful coup to take political power in Korea from U of Goryeo.
-Seonggye's followers forced him to take the crown as Taejo of Joseon, thus establishing a new dynasty.
-In search of justification for its rule, the new regime received recognition from China and integration into the Chinese tributary system within the context of the Mandate of Heaven.
-Within this tributary system, China assumed the role of a "big brother", with Korea maintaining the highest position among the tributary states, which also included countries such as the Ryukyu Kingdom, Lan Xang, Đại Việt, and the Ayutthaya Kingdom, in return for accepting the subservient tributary role of a "younger brother".
+Both Ming China and Joseon Korea emerged during the 14th century after the fall of the Yuan dynasty, embraced Confucian social ideals, and faced similar threats - Jurchen people, who raided along the northern borders, and the wokou, who pillaged coastal villages and trade ships.
+Both had competing internal political factions, which would influence decisions made before and during the war.

-Ming China and Joseon Korea had much in common.
-Both emerged during the 14th century after the end of the Yuan dynasty, embraced Confucian ideals in society, and faced similar threats (Jurchen people, who raided along the northern borders, and the Sino-Japanese wokou pirates, who pillaged coastal villages and trade ships), Both had competing internal political factions, which would influence decisions made prior to and during the war.
-Because of close trade and common enemies, Joseon and Ming had a friendly alliance.
+In 1392, General Yi Sŏnggye led a coup to take power in Korea, and he ruled as Taejo of Joseon.
+The new regime received recognition from, and integration into, the tributary system of China.
+Within this tributary system, China assumed the role of a "big brother", while Korea maintained the highest position among the tributary states.
+Through this tributary relationship, Joseon and Ming shared a security alliance.

-In 1402, the Japanese shogun Ashikaga Yoshimitsu (despite not being the Emperor of Japan) was conferred the title of "King of Japan" by the Chinese emperor, and in 1404, he had Japan enter the Chinese tributary system, which it left under his successor, Ashikaga Yoshimochi, in 1408.
+The system also included countries such as the Ryukyu Kingdom, Lan Xang, Đại Việt, and the Ayutthaya Kingdom, who likewise acted as "younger brother[s]" of China.
+In 1404, Ashikaga Yoshimitsu, recognized as "King of Japan" by China, had Japan enter the Chinese tributary system.
+His successor, Ashikaga Yoshimochi, left it in 1408.
 Membership in the tributary system was a prerequisite for any economic exchange with China; by exiting, Japan relinquished its trade relationship with China.
 (Note: The economic benefit of the Sinocentric tribute system was profitable trade.
 The tally trade (kangō bōeki or kanhe maoyi in Chinese) was a system devised and monitored by the Chinese.)